Uptown Task Force

 Sustainable Masters of Business Administration Course

-Also for the last two years, a classes of Professor Sroufe’s graduate business students have worked with Uptown Partners, DCP and Avenu leadership to initiate research projects to look at existing buildings in Uptown and the costs and opportunities associated with making building improvements that also increase energy performance.
-Future classes of Sustainable MBA students will focus on other topics related to the EID Plan.
+Also for the last two years, a classes of Professor Sroufe’s graduate business students have worked with Uptown Partners, the Department of City Planning and Avenu leadership to initiate research projects to look at existing buildings in Uptown and the costs and opportunities associated with making building improvements that also increase energy performance.
+Future classes of Sustainable MBA students will focus on other topics related to the Plan.

 Image above: Spaces can become more welcoming with an integration of green infrastructure and public amenities.
 Above is a rendering of a potential small plaza for Fifth and Moultrie [Figure 87 in plan].

-Learn more in the Infrastructure Chapter of the EID Plan.
+Learn more in the Infrastructure Chapter of the EcoInnovation Plan.